rcastelo/gDNAx/README.md

 Contributions to the software codebase of gDNAx are welcome as long as contributors abide to the terms of the
 [Bioconductor Contributor Code of Conduct](https://bioconductor.org/about/code-of-conduct).
-If you want to contribute to the development of GenomicScores please open an [issue](https://github.com/functionalgenomics/gDNAx/issues) to start discussing your suggestion or, in case of a bugfix or a straightforward feature, directly a [pull request](https://github.com/functionalgenomics/gDNAx/pulls).
+If you want to contribute to the development of gDNAx please open an [issue](https://github.com/functionalgenomics/gDNAx/issues) to start discussing your suggestion or, in case of a bugfix or a straightforward feature, directly a [pull request](https://github.com/functionalgenomics/gDNAx/pulls).